joshika39/yozora/README.md

 update <collection-name> # This will update the specified collection

-update --list # This will list all the available collections
+update --list # This will list all the available collections update --all # This will update all the collections
 ```

 ### Notes